Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Problem Statement

 \section{Problem Statement}

-There are several methods for calculating CASS.
-Each method has its strengths and limitations, and the choice of method depends on the application's specific requirements.
-However, we can decompose the general problem into several subproblems and define them formally, as we will see below.
+There are several strategies for calculating CASS.
+Each CASS strategy has particular strengths and limitations, and the choice depends on the specific scenario to be faced.
+However, it is generally possible to partition and address problem in several steps as we will see below.